tahirdibirovsoftware/concurrent-memo-dom/README.md

-# ConcurrentMemoDOM
+# Concurrent Memo DOM

-ConcurrentMemoDOM is a TypeScript library that brings multi-threading and memoization to your web applications, including React projects.
-It allows you to effortlessly run CPU-intensive tasks in parallel and automatically cache expensive computations.

-## Features

-- 🚀 Multi-threading support using Web Workers
-- 🧠 Automatic memoization of function results
-- 🧵 Thread pool for efficient task distribution
-- ⚛️ React hooks for easy integration with functional components
-- 🏗️ Decorator support for class-based architectures
-- 📦 Written in TypeScript for robust development
+Concurrent Memo DOM is a browser library for offloading heavy computations to web workers, enabling concurrent execution and improving application performance.
+It includes memoization by default and supports React hooks and decorators for Angular or non-framework projects.

 ## Installation